How do I fly a roof survey with the DJI Mavic...

 Tip:

 Make sure to cover the entire parts of the building that you want to obtain as a 3D model with the photos.
 Otherwise, part of the building (e.g. garage or roof) may not be included in the model.
-We process your data by taking into account the location of your photo and its angle of view and receive an export according to your focal points on the photos.
+We process your data by taking into account the location of your photo and their angle of view and obtain an export according to your focal points on the photos.

 Rectangular buildings and large buildings e.g. apartment blocks or industrial buildings